lde-axelor/axelor-developer-tools/README.md

 ## The tools

-- A JPQL Query engine
+- A JPQL Filter engine
 - A Groovy Script engine
+- A JSON based Java Classes generator
+- An Orphan Meta Fields remover